-If you are planning to take part in an Erasmus or Erasmus+ exchange, with another European university, the deadline for final applications will fall in February 2023.
+If you are planning to take part in an Erasmus or Erasmus+ exchange, with another European university, the deadline for final applications will fall in February 2024.
 This means you will need to meet with Professor Sean Duffy in Michaelmas Term to discuss your plans, including the programme of study abroad.

 Erasmus exchanges are not permitted without Departmental approval so delay in contacting the relevant coordinator may hinder you in taking up the opportunity to study abroad for a year.

-Non-EU exchanges take place in the Junior Sophister year, although the process for 2021-22 is still to be confirmed.
+Non-EU exchanges take place in the Junior Sophister year.
 If this is an option you are considering it is advisable to arrange to meet the coordinator as early as possible during your Senior Fresh year to discuss what is involved.